MultiTool/MeshInfographic/readme.txt

 MeshInfographic is an infographic for people who care about network neutrality but are not yet aware of the mesh option.

+You are encouraged to copy, modify, and disseminate this infographic any way that you desire, though proper attribution would be appreciated.

 An online view of it is here:
 https://cityofclay.000webhostapp.com/CMN.svg
 https://cityofclay.000webhostapp.com/CMN.png